Certora/Documentation/docs/cvl/methods.md

 You can still summarize functions that take unconvertible types as arguments, but you cannot access those arguments in your summary.

+In case of recursive calls due to the summarization, the recursion limit can be set with `--prover_args '-contractRecursionLimit N'` where `N` is the number of recursive calls allowed (default 0).
+If `--optimistic_loop` is set, the recursion limit is assumed, i.e. one will never get a counterexample going above the recursion limit.
+Otherwise, if it is possible to go above the recursion limit, an assert will fire, producing a counterexample to the rule.

 [solidity-value-types]: https://docs.soliditylang.org/en/v0.8.11/types.html#value-types